-A survey by Kronos and Workplace Trends showed that most employers are more willing than ever before to consider boomerang employees (see quote below).
-This should give you confidence if you do decide to apply for your old job.
+A survey by Kronos and Workplace Trends in 2015 showed that most employers are willing to consider boomerang employees.

-In a survey of more than 1,800 HR professionals, managers and employees ....
-76% said they were more accepting of hiring former employees than they were five years ago.
+Of more than 1,800 HR professionals, managers and employees ....
+76% said they were more willing to hire former employees than they were five years ago.
 Nearly two-thirds of managers agreed.

 Employees also reported feeling less anxiety about returning to a company, with 40% of those surveyed saying they would consider boomeranging.